mactrem/com-tiles/README.md

 Based on the ideas of [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of raster and in particular vector map tilesets.
 COMTiles are a streamable and read optimized file archive for hosting map tiles at global scale on a cloud object storage.
 Currently most geospatial data formats (like MBTiles, Shapefiles, KML, ...) were developed only with the POSIX filesystem access in mind.
-COMTiles in contrast is designed to be hosted on a cloud object storage like AWS S3 or Azure Blob Storage without the need for a database or server on the backend side.
+COMTiles in contrast is designed to be hosted on a cloud object storage like AWS S3 or Azure Blob Storage without the need for a database or tile server on the backend side.
 The map tiles can be accessed directly from a browser via HTTP GET range requests.
 Via COMTiles an object storage can be used as a spatial database regarding the visualization of map tiles.
 COMTiles aims to be a MBTiles database for the cloud.

-The main focus of COMTiles is to significantly reduce costs and simplify the hosting of large raster and vector tilesets at global scale in the cloud because no backend (database, server) is needed.
+The main focus of COMTiles is to significantly reduce costs and simplify the hosting of large raster and vector tilesets at global scale in the cloud, as no dedicated tile backend is required.
-In addition the individual tile requests can also be batched to improve performance and in particular to reduce the storage costs because every HTTP range request on a cloud object storage has to be paid.
-This can reduce the number of tile requests by up to 90%.
-On a 4K display with a vector tileset for example this can result in a reduction from 45 requests with the standard approach (tile by tile) to 5 requests with the tile batch approach.

 For the basic concepts of COMTiles have a look at the lightning talk at the [OGC Cloud-Native Geospatial Outreach Event](https://youtu.be/2_q5NsgxyVE?t=24096).
 For a detailed description of the format have a look at the [specification](packages/spec).